TeamTheUnderdogs/FinalProject/README.md

 **3. Steps to Run Rest Assured Tests:**

-- Running RESTful Web Service Tests
+- Running REST Assured Web Service Tests
-- Ensure you have Maven installed.
+- Ensure you have Maven installed
-- Navigate to the RestAssured directory in the terminal.
+- Navigate to the Rest Assured directory in the terminal

-**4. Steps to Run UI Tests:**
+**4. Steps to Run Selenium UI
 - Ensure you have Maven installed.
 - Navigate to the Selenium directory in the terminal.
 - Choose the desired browser.